okviz/okviz.github.io/_mydocs/www/contributing/review-guidelines/classification.md

 menu_title:     Classification
 published:      true
 date:           2024-10-08
-modified:       2024-10-15
+modified:       2024-10-20
 order:          /website/contributing/review-guidelines/classification
 ---

-Here is a list of chart types and categories used by OKVIZ to classify Power BI visuals.
+Here is a list of visual types and categories used by OKVIZ to classify Power BI visuals.
 These classifications should help you determine the appropriate features and design elements to evaluate when reviewing a visual.

-## Chart Types
+## Visual Types

-Chart types are the primary classification for visuals.
-Each chart type has specific features and design elements that should be considered during the review process.
+Types are the primary classification for visuals.
+Each visual type has specific features and design elements that should be considered during the review process.

 ### Basic Charts
 - Area Chart